GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ## Hierarchies and Nodes

-The *hierarchies* array in the SpecIF data set contains a collection of *node*-SpecIF-elements.
+The *hierarchies* array in the SpecIF data set contains a collection of *node* SpecIF elements.
-With a node-element it is possible to create a hierarchical view to a selected set of resource elements.
+It is possible to create a hierarchical view to a selected set of resource elements, using node elements.
 The *Node* is defined as a recursive data structure.
 Each node includes a reference to a selected resource (JSON-property *resource*) and the node can contain a collection of child nodes in the JSON-property *nodes*.
 This allows using the node to define a hierarchical view to SpecIF resource elements.

-A typical application scenario is the representation of a chapter structure from a textual requirements specification.
+A typical application scenario is the representation of a chapter structure from textual requirements specifications.

 The following example shows the application of nodes to create a hierarchy:
 ```json